 “n” is the number of eligible activities at a facility;

-“Oa, t-2” will be calculated by the Executive Officer as the output for activity “a” in year “t-2” as reported to ARB;
+“Oa, t-2” for all eligible activities except for Finished Cement for activities “Mining (except oil and gas) for Supplementary Cementitious Materials” and “Nonmetallic Mineral Product Manufacturing for Supplementary Cementitious Materials,” “Oa, t-2” will be calculated by the Executive Officer as the output for activity “a” in year “t-2” as reported to ARB;

+“Oa, t-2” for Finished Cement for activities “Mining (except oil and gas) for Supplementary Cementitious Materials” and “Nonmetallic Mineral Product Manufacturing for Supplementary Cementitious Materials,” “Oa, t-2” is the amount of SCMs produced by covered or opt-in covered entities and used to make Finished Cement in year “t-2” as reported to CARB.
+For SCMs used by a cement manufacturer to make Finished Cement, “Oa, t-2” includes the quantity of SCMs reported to be used to make Finished Cement by the cement manufacturer.
+Allocation for SCMs in Finished Cement used by the cement manufacturer will only be provided to the cement manufacturer.
+For SCMs used by a non-cement manufacturing facility to make Finished Cement, “Oa, t-2” includes the quantity of SCMs reported by the SCM producer minus the quantity of SCMs reported by cement manufacturers to make Finished Cement.
+The Executive Officer shall reconcile the verified data such that allocation for any unit of SCM in Finished Cement is provided to only one entity.

 “Ba” is the emissions efficiency benchmark per unit of output for activity “a” defined in Table 9-1;

 “AFa,t” is the assistance factor for budget year “t” assigned to each activity “a” as specified in Table 8-1;

-“ca,t” is the adjustment factor for budget year “t” assigned to each activity “a” to account for cap decline as specified in Table 9-2; and
+“ca,t” is the adjustment factor for budget year “t” assigned to each activity “a” to account for cap decline as specified in Table 9-2 plus, if eligible, the cap adjustment factor modifier defined in section 95891(g); and

 “TrueUpt” is the amount of true-up allowances allocated to account for changes in production or allocation not properly accounted for in prior allocations.
-This value shall only be calculated if the entity was covered under the Cap-and-Trade Program in year “t-2” or if the entity received an initial allocation of vintage t-2 allowances but was not a covered entity in year “t-2.”
+This value shall only be calculated if the entity was covered under the Cap-and-Invest Program in year “t-2” or if the entity received an initial allocation of vintage t-2 allowances but was not a covered entity in year “t-2.”
 In the latter case, a negative true-up will be calculated.
 These true-up allowances from budget year “t” may be used for compliance for budget year “t-2” or subsequent budget years pursuant to sections 95856(h)(1)(D) and (h)(2)(D).
 This value is calculated using the following formula:

 TrueUpt=a=1nOa,t-2*Ba*AFa,t-2*ca,t-2-InitialAllocationt-2